 It is not a qualifying criterion for a private tutor to have a teaching degree.
 There have been many cases in which tutors have been exceptional in their teaching even without such a degree.
 The reverse has also been true in some cases.

-For instance, many English undergraduates offer their tutoring services to GCSE students who need support with exam technique – something undergrads will have experienced first-hand.
+For instance, many English undergraduates offer their tutoring services to ICSE or CBSE students who need support with exam technique – something undergrads will have experienced first-hand.

-Discover ten good reasons to hire a private English tutor!
+Discover the top incentives to hire a quality private English tutor!

 The point of private tutoring is that it is about the learner and tailoring teaching to their specific needs, so setting out the requirements for what makes a tutor ‘ideal’ for you should be done with the learner in mind.

 List everything that is important to you when it comes to choosing a tutor.

 This could include anything from their level of qualification to their hourly rate.
 Here is a list of possible criteria you can consider.

 The first trait of any good tutor is adaptability.
 The learning needs of each student varies and a private tutor should be able to adapt his/ her learning styles to these needs.

 The tutoring community comprises people from all walks fo life, from different socio-cultural as well as professional backgrounds.
 They possess different skills and offer alternative perspectives when it comes to teaching English on a one to one basis.

 As you already are aware, private tuitions are offered in many forms in India.
 There are coaching centres, where small batches of students sign up for extra lessons, crash courses etc. Then there are home tutors who teach at the student's home.
 At the same time, there are home tutors who hold classes in the privacy of their own home.